Television crew: Bluescreen director/matte artist

 Bluescreen is the film technique of shooting foreground action against a blue background, which is then replaced by a separately shot background plate scene by either optical effects or digital composting.
 This process is directed and co-ordinated by the bluescreen director.
 The matte artist is a part of the special effects department who assists in making scenery and locations that do not exist.
 They assemble backgrounds using traditional techniques or computers that mix with the footage filmed to create a false set.
 Both are fairly alike, but bluescreen technology is more modern and more widely used.

 Visual effects artist

-visual effects artist (VFX) are used in television productions to create effects that cannot be achieved by normal means, such as depicting travel to other star systems.
+Visual effects artists (VFX) are used in television productions to create effects that cannot be achieved by normal means, such as depicting travel to other star systems.
 They are also used when creating the effect by normal means is prohibitively expensive, such as an enormous explosion.
 They are also used to enhance previously filmed elements, by adding, removing or enhancing objects within the scene.
 The visual effects artist creates these effects, and develops them with the help of the visual effects supervisor.
 The task of the Visual effects artist differs frequently, and can range from combining extensive over-the-top special effects with computer visual effects and CGI animation.